 The foreign withholding tax does not qualify for a rebate under section 6quat(1) because Country D did not have a taxing right under the tax treaty.
 The foreign tax is not "proved to be payable" even though it was paid.
-The foreign taxes also do not qualify for a deduction under section 6quat(1C)(a), since the service income is from a foreign source.
-A can possibly approach Country D's tax authorities for a refund and, if that fails, can follow a mutual agreement procedure under the tax treaty.
+If A does not have a right of recovery (excluding aright of recovery under a mutual agreement procedure under the tax treaty or any entitlement to carry back losses to a previous year of assessment), the foreign taxes potentially qualify for a deduction under section 6quat(1C)(a).